 In coordination with the Illinois Tollway rebuilding and widening of the Jane

-new transit service and supportive infrastructure along the corridor between Randall
+transit service and supportive infrastructure along the corridor between Randall

 Phase 3 Changes Coming Summer 2017

-has been reconstructed to include flexible infrastructure to enable the Tollway
+The new I-90 corridor includes flexible infrastructure to enable the Tollway

 Phase 2 Service Changes (Completed On Time as of December 19, 2016)